ahdee/workshop.PSPG-245B.2/README.md

     </details>

+---
+## Tips to Ensure Everything Is Ready

+* Install R and RStudio.
+* Open RStudio and make sure R is running correctly.
+* Install all the required R packages.
-  * Also remember to set the working directory to your source direcotry by clicking Sesssion-> Set working directory -> to source file location
+* __Remember to set the working directory to your source directory.__ Do this by clicking on the top menu:
+  + Session -> Set Working Directory -> To Source File Location.

 ---

 # Overview